bookofproofs/bookofproofs.github.io/_sources/history/19th-century/young-alfred.md

 **Alfred Young** was an English mathematician who worked in group theory.
 Both _Young diagrams_ and _Young tableaux_ are named after him.

 ### Mathematical Profile (Excerpt):
-* Alfred was the first son of his father's second marriage.
-* In 1879, when Alfred was six years old, the family moved from Lancashire to Bournemouth.
 * After being educated at home with a private tutor, who also taught the sons of Edward Young's first marriage, Alfred went to Monkton Combe school near Bath.
 * It was at this school that the extent of Alfred's talents in mathematics were recognised.
 * Entering Clare College in 1892, Young combined sporting and academic interests.